telerik/teststudio-docs/docs/features/dialogs-and-popups/html-popups.md

 ## Timeouts

-The properties related to timing are the __PopupWaitTimeout__ - this controls the time, which the tests waits for the popup to appear, and the __InitializationTime__ - it controls the time, which the test waits before it starts searching for such dialog (applicable for IE browser only).
+The properties related to timing are the __PopupWaitTimeout__ - this controls the time, which the test retries to connect to the popup until successful, and the __InitializationTime__ - it controls the time, which the test waits before it starts searching for such dialog (applicable for IE browser only).
 It is useful to increase this, if the popup window/tab requires longer time to popup.

 ![Timoeouts for Connect/Close popup steps](/img/features/dialogs-and-popups/html-popups/popup-steps-timeouts.png)